-Prostate gland health is a vitally important subject for young and old.
+"Prostate gland vitality" is such an important subject for young and old.

-Breast cancer and prevention is what it's all about for women.
+"Breast tumours and prevention" is what it's all about for women.

 Add to that a spurious anomaly that the grain can be described as "whole wheat" even when up to forty percent of the goodies have been removed.

-Yet bread and butter has been a staple for centuries and should continue to do so, provided it's baked with 100 percent whole wheat flour.
+Yet bread and butter has been a staple for centuries and should continue to do so, provided it's baked with 100 percent wholewheat flour.

-Butter is back, and should never have been removed from our diet in favour of margarine; a meta analysis of all the research is unequivocal.
+Butter is back, and should never have been removed from our diet in favour of margarine; a meta-analysis of all the research is unequivocal.

-Removing the E and B vitamins, the lignins and choline from bread has been a sin against mankind, even if bakers are only giving us what we really want; delicious cakes and loaves that melt in the mouth should not be called food, and kept only for high and holy days, if then.
+Removing the E and B vitamins, the lignans and choline from bread has been a sin against mankind, even if bakers are only giving us what we really want; delicious cakes and loaves that melt in the mouth should not be called food, and kept only for high and holy days, if then.

 But my top 7 functional foods for your health I consider so important that we try to include most of them in our daily program and certainly enjoy them weekly.

-But it was worth every cent and every joule of energy, because we've been spared the poor health that dogs the lives of so many.
-These 7 functional foods for your health will keep your waistline in check, your blood pressure and sugar down and your pecker up.
+But it was worth every cent and every joule of energy, because we have been spared the sickness that dogs the lives of so many.
+These 7 functional foods will keep your waistline in check, your blood-pressure and sugar down and your pecker up.

-Tonight try some of these functional foods.
+Tonight try some of these others.

-Cut one whole butternut in half, spoon out the seeds and lightly criss cross the flesh with a sharp knife; microwave for ten minutes and then place in the hollow a clove of garlic, a blob of butter and a few sprigs of fresh thyme from the garden; it's such an easy herb to grow and definitely my favourite.
+Cut one whole butternut in half, spoon out the seeds and lightly crisscross the flesh with a sharp knife; microwave for ten-minutes and then place in the hollow a clove of garlic, a blob of butter and a few sprigs of fresh thyme from the garden; it is such an easy herb to grow and definitely my favourite.
 Perhaps add a couple spoons of hummus if you have any, dribble the whole with olive oil and put the two halves in a hot oven for about half an hour.

 Quick curried chicken is a breeze to make; always use bony parts like drum sticks that have the cartilage that is so good for our own bodies.

-Lightly char eight chicken drumsticks and or thighs.
+Lightly char eight chicken drumsticks or thighs.